Macau's house of cards topples as investors lose big on junkets

 The crime has left the junket industry’s reputation in tatters and sped up the Chinese territory’s shift away from VIP gamblers - who used to account for more than 80 percent of its gaming revenues - to the mass-market segment of less wealthy Chinese tourists.

-“We do see stabilization in mass, unlike in VIP where it continues to drop like a rock,” Nomura analyst Richard Huang said in Hong Kong.
+“We do see stabilisation in mass, unlike in VIP where it continues to drop like a rock,” Nomura analyst Richard Huang said in Hong Kong.

 Macau’s shift towards the mass market plays into Beijing’s overall strategy to make the former Portuguese colony a world-class tourism hub rather than a playground for corrupt officials and businessmen.